PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 4/Lab 4/Lab4.md

 2. **Instructions**:

    - **On VM2**:
-     - Download `daytimeserver` (no file extension) from the **Resources** folder.
+     - I downloaded `daytimeserver` (no file extension) from the **Resources** folder.
-     - Check file permissions using:
+     - I checked file permissions using:
        ```bash
        soc@ubuntu-1404-2/csp: ls -l daytimeserver
        ```
-     - Grant execute permission:
+     - I granted execute permission:
        ```bash
        soc@ubuntu-1404-2/csp: chmod a+x daytimeserver
        ```
-     - Run the server application on port `1234` (or another available port):
+     - I ran the server application on port `1234` (or another available port):
        ```bash
        soc@ubuntu-1404-2/csp: ./daytimeserver 1234
        ```

    - **On VM1**:
-     - Execute the client application, specifying the server's IP address and port:
+     - I executed the client application, specifying the server's IP address and port:
        ```bash
        soc@ubuntu-1404-1/csp: ./daytimeClientSimple 192.168.1.12 1234
        ```
-   - **Verify Output**: The client should display the date and time as returned by the server.
+   - **Verify Output**: The client displayed the date and time as returned by the server.

 ---